Perceived Miracles

 then jump cooked into a bag,

-to be picked up along the street by me
+to be picked up by me along the street

-He’s still looking perplexed as I give him his share,
+He’s still looking perplexed

-Still imperceptibly our curiosity and suspicion
+Then imperceptibly our curiosity

-of each other evaporates,
+and suspicion of each other evaporates,

 as we polish off this beautiful creature,

-Then as I’m licking my fingers,
+Soon I’m licking my fingers,

-the real miracle happens when I say,
+and the real miracle happens

 Hey Siri! put the TV on Ch 8,